Asparkam - instructions for use. Overdose of asparkam is fatal

 Severe redness of the face;

-Such phenomena can more often be with intravenous administration of the drug and can be solved by introducing calcium gluconate.
+Such phenomena may occur more often with intravenous administration of the drug and can be resolved by administering calcium gluconate.

 Asparkam during pregnancy

 Asparkam is not recommended for use in the first three months of pregnancy.
-In the future, its use is possible, but under the strict supervision of a doctor and if it is impossible to replace it with other drugs.
-It is forbidden to take Asparkam during breastfeeding.
+In the future, its use is possible, but under the strict supervision of a doctor and if it is impossible to replace it with other medications.
+It is prohibited to take Asparkam during breastfeeding.

-The use of Asparkam for children is prohibited.
-But in exceptional cases, he is still prescribed.
-For example, with signs of epilepsy in childhood it can be prescribed in small doses.
+The use of Asparkam by children is prohibited.
+But in exceptional cases it is still prescribed.
+For example, with signs of epilepsy in childhood it may be prescribed in small doses.

-Pediatricians may prescribe this drug if a child has a potassium deficiency, but for children over 1 year of age.
-If blood tests for potassium content showed hypokalemia, then regardless of the reasons that caused this condition, the child can be prescribed Asparkam in the form of tablets.
+Pediatricians can prescribe this drug in case of potassium deficiency in a child, but for children over 1 year of age.
+If blood tests for potassium content show hypokalemia, then, regardless of the reasons that caused this condition, the child may be prescribed Asparkam in the form of tablets.

 Parenteral administration of the drug is allowed only in case of a threat to life.